NextSDS Logo

 Do not induce vomiting unless directed to do so by medical personnel.
 If the victim is conscious and alert, have them rinse their mouth with water.
 Never give anything by mouth to an unconscious or drowsy person.
 Get immediate medical attention.

 Immediate medical treatment is required for ingestion.
-Get medical attention if eye irritation persists or if skin irritation develops.
-For inhalation, get immediate medical attention if irritation persists, if breathing is difficult, or if breathing stops.
+Get immediate medical attention if breathing is difficult or stops.

 Medical Treatment